Rules and Memorandum and Articles

-(m) For all applications the BOA Chief Executive will act as registrar.
+(m) For all applications the BOA Chief Operating Officer will act as registrar.

 (a) Council will have the power to alter the Committee structure in order to deliver the objectives of the Association more effectively.
 This includes the creation, disbanding, and restructuring of Committees as required.

 i.
 Those Committee Chairs which are appointed from within BOA Executive Group or Council will be nominated by the BOA Executive for appointment by Council.